-City of Hope's Center for CAR T Cell Therapy is finding new ways to harness the immune system to fight cancer by re-engineering patients' T lymphocytes to target and eradicate malignancy.
+City of Hope's Cellular Immunotherapy Center is finding new ways to harness the immune system to fight cancer by re-engineering patients' T lymphocytes to target and eradicate malignancy.
 Led by Stephen Forman, M.D. and Christine Brown, Ph.D., The Heritage Provider Network Professor in Immunotherapy, the researchers are discovering and applying new immunotherapies by genetically reprogramming T cells with chimeric antigen receptors (CARs) that tailor patients’ immune responses to their specific cancers.
-The Center for CAR T Cell Therapy continues to build upon successful CAR T cell treatment platforms for hematologic cancers, an area that has been making headlines recently with new FDA approvals of CAR T cell therapies.
+The Cellular Immunotherapy Center continues to build upon successful CAR T cell treatment platforms for hematologic cancers, an area that has been making headlines recently with new FDA approvals of CAR T cell therapies.
 The team is developing and clinically testing CAR-based treatments for leukemia, lymphoma, myeloma, as well as for solid tumors including brain, breast, prostate, liver and ovarian.

 CENTER FOR GENE THERAPY